 Swimming & Riptides in Costa Rica

-Being surrounded by the ocean makes Costa Rica an amazing swimming and surfing destination.
-A few things to remember is that most Costa Rican beaches don’t have lifeguards, so you’re always swimming at your own risk.
+Being surrounded by ocean makes Costa Rica an amazing swimming and surfing destination.
+A few things to remember is that most Costa Rican beaches don’t have lifeguards so you’re always swimming at your own risk.
+In particular, if you see surfers hitting waves in front of you, it’s probably not a great swimming spot.

 Hiking and Wildlife Safety in Costa Rica

 With dozens of National Parks all over the country, there is no shortage of hiking spots in Costa Rica.
 Many trails in National Parks throughout Costa Rica is accessible without a guide and enjoyed for a small fee.
-However, if you are planning on visiting more remote areas or hiking outside of the designated National Park trails, then going with a group or with a guide is a great way to enjoy the wilderness and stay safe.
+However, if you are planning on visiting more remote areas or hiking outside of teh designated National Park trails, then going with a group or with a guide is a great way to enjoy the wilderness and stay safe.

-Be mindful of animals, particularly snakes, as they can be poisonous and dangerousAlways follow posted guidelines when visiting rainforests and national parks.
-If you see an animal, give it space.
-A frightened animal will do what it thinks it has to when defending itself, increasing your chances of getting hurt.
+Be mindful of animals, particularly snakes, as they can be poisonous and quite dangerous.
+Always follow posted guidelines when visiting rainforests and national parks.

-READ NEXT: Buying Property in Costa Rica
+READ NEXT: The Best Things To Do in Costa Rica

 Public Transportation Safety